🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 Elementor Error: „Uncaught SyntaxError: Identifier “a’ has already been declared (at instant-page.min.js„

-Today, while creating a website for a client, I carelessly updated Elementor and then found that when editing pages with Elementor, an error occurred.
+Today, while creating a website for a client, I carelessly updated Elementor and then found that when using Elementor to edit pages, an error occurred.
 The general content was: Uncaught SyntaxError: Identifier 'a' has already been declared (at instant-page.min.js?ver=3.7.3:formatted:1:1).
 Then, some pages could not be edited normally with Elementor, resulting in a 500 error.
-I tried rolling back to older versions, including reverting both Elementor and Elementor Pro to previous versions, but the issue persisted.
-After some research, I found that it was because the new version enabled a Page Transitions feature by default.
-Simply go to Elementor's settings, under Experiments, and turn off Page Transitions to resolve the issue.关闭Page Transitions
+I tried rolling back to older versions, including reverting both Elementor and Elementor Pro to older versions, but the issue persisted.
+After some research, I found that the new version enabled a Page Transitions feature by default.
+Going directly to Elementor settings, under Experiments, and turning off Page Transitions resolved the issue.关闭Page Transitions

 🔒